FlawlessNa/Legends/README.md

   - Mobhitting does not cancel movements.
 Movements do not cancel mobhitting (they run concurrently)
   - Tasks with lower priority number still cancel other tasks.
   - Rotation tasks are cancelled by any other tasks.
-  - Rotation tasks CANNOT be scheduled if a higher priority task is still in queue
+  - TODO!! -- Rotation tasks CANNOT be scheduled if a higher priority task is still in queue!!
 - [ ] Rotation Fluidity
   - Rotation Generators should continuously fire rotation actions
   - Each new rotation action cancels the previous to take its place.
 Cancellations do not release keys.